Book Akhlad

 Sound Healing · Live Session

-The chorus of creation
+Sound healing — the chorus of creation

-Today we explore the sacred depths of Indian music — how sound, merely vibration itself, is directly responsible for accelerated biological activity and physiological vitality.
+A live sound healing session on the sacred depths of Indian music — how sound, merely vibration itself, is directly responsible for accelerated biological activity and physiological vitality.

 Together we hum the chorus of creation and sing to the rhythm of the universe.
 We chant the healing oscillations of nature.